rambasnet/CPP-Fundamentals/README.md

 To run these notebooks interactively and save your work locally, you need the following environment and programs installed.

-- Linux/MacOS/WSL on Windows
+- Linux, MacOS or WSL (Ubuntu App) on Windows
 - Jupyter Notebook - learning environment
-- xeus-cling kernel - to run C++ code in Jupyter notebook
+- xeus-cling kernel - to execute C++ code in Jupyter notebook
 - git client - to use version control
 - g++ compiler - to compile and run sample codes, solve exercises and labs
 - VS Code or any Code Editor to write C++ programs